formkit/docs-content/essentials/forms.md

 ### Form errors

-Form errors (ones that apply to the entire form) can be set two ways.
+Form errors (ones that apply to the entire form) can be set three ways.

 - Using the `errors` prop on a `<FormKit type="form">`.
 - Using a core node `node.setErrors()`.